savindaJ/AAD-Assignment-JavaEE-WEB-POS/README.md

 1. Ensure that you have Java SE and Tomcat 10 installed.
 2. Clone the repository: `git clone [repository-url]`
-3. Configure your database settings in `src/main/resources/hibernate.cfg.xml`.
+3. Configure your database settings in `Backend/src/main/resources/hibernate.cfg.xml`.
 4. Build and deploy the project using your preferred IDE or build tool.
+5. Run Frontend Goto `Frontend/index.html` and run this file your idea.

 ## Database Configuration